 - Origami Tulip Flower – Step 1 Create a Triangle

-Turn your square paper, so you have a diamond shape in front of you.
+Turn your sheet of square paper, so you have a diamond shape in front of you.
 Fold the paper UP across the diagonal to make a triangular shape.

 - Shape the Tulip’s Head

-Fold down the centre of your triangle to create a “guide crease”.
+Fold down the centre of your triangle to create a “guide crease” (see photo diagram below).
 Open up again.
 Now you know where the middle of your paper flower is.
 Let’s begin with the left side.
 Take the left corner and fold up the sides at an angle to great a left flap.
 The previous fold will help guide you as to where the central line is.
 As per the image.
 These are the tulip’s petals.
 Then repeat with the right corner/ right side.
 You now have made the basic petals of the tulip.

-- Final details to the Origami Tulip’s Head
+- Final details to the Origami Paper Flower’s Head

 Flip your paper over and fold in the sides to shape your paper tulip!
 The basic origami flower is finished.
 Now for a stem.